McMinnville, Oregon: Education

 Nearly two decades after McMinnville College was founded, the city of McMinnville levied a tax to build the first public school house.
 The McMinnville School District is responsible for the education of nearly 7,000 K-12 school children.
 The McMinnville School District superintendent is Debbie Brocket.
 The largest high school of the county, McMinnville High School (MHS), has an enrollment of over 2,000 students.

 Along with MHS, the school district offers two middle schools and five elementary schools in the city.
 Children from outside of the city limits and unincorporated areas of Yamhill County attend McMinnville City Schools.
 The school district also bears the burden of oversight, administration, and maintenance of Wascher Elementary in the nearby community of Lafayette, Oregon.

-Private schools in McMinnville include the McMinnville Montessori School, McMinnville Christian Academy (MCA) and St. James Catholic Elementary School.
-Each private school offers a unique experience for students and parents.
+Private schools in McMinnville include the Montessori School, McMinnville Christian Academy (MCA) and St. James Catholic Elementary School.
 The McMinnville Montessori School provides before and after school care utilizing Joe Dancer and City Parks.
 McMinnville Christian Academy provides pre-school education all the way through middle-school.
-Additionally, MCA provide cost-effective and superior after-school programs.
 St James Catholic Elementary School recently implemented multi-age learning in all classrooms where students will stay with the same teacher over a period of two years.
-The school provides excellent activities through numerous fundraisers working in concert with community partners.